Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

+## Trigonometric Functions

 ### ACOS( number )

-Returns the inverse cosine of the argument 'number' in radians.
+Returns the inverse cosine of the argument ´number´ in radians.

 ### ASC( string$ )

-Returns the ASCII code (i.e. byte value) for the first letter in ‘string$’.
+Returns the ASCII code (i.e. byte value) for the first letter in ´string$´.

 ### ASIN( number )

-Returns the inverse sine value of the argument 'number' in radians.
+Returns the inverse sine value of the argument ´number´ in radians.

 ### ATN( number )

-Returns the arctangent of the argument 'number' in radians.
+Returns the arctangent of the argument ´number´ in radians.

 ### ATAN2( y, x )